 9. Adjust for comfortable sound volume

 Fig.2.
-Screenshot of the MathAudio Microphone EQ VST plug-in with the volume knob.
+Screenshot of the MathAudio Microphone EQ plug-in with the volume knob.

 10. Start the measurement